libpd/pd-for-android/README.txt

    Eclipse aware of the gen folder is to delete the gen folder.
 (Seriously.)

 Anyway, all this sounds worse than it is.
-Once the demons of the initial import into Eclipse have been exorcized (above), it's usually smooth sailing.
+Once the demons of the initial import into Eclipse have been exorcized, it's usually smooth sailing.
 Have fun!
      Peter Brinkmann